TR94/Kiwi-cocktail-bar/README.md

 Based on the Strategy above, the content requirements are:
 The user will be looking for:
 - Getting a feel of the bar’s aesthetic and atmosphere
-- Understanding how the bar was established and its values / aims
+- Understanding the bar's values / aims
 - The drinks on offer in the form of a menu
 - The option to sign-up for updates to be mailed to the user

 Functionality requirements are:
 The user will be able to:
-Navigate the website easily to find the information they require Easily sign-up to a mailing list if they want to
+- Navigate the website easily to find the information they require
+- Easily sign-up to a mailing list if they want to

 ## Structure
 Based on the strategy and scope above the site map shows a tree diagram of how the website will be constructed.
 This gives a brief overview of the pages and content: